robertmartin8/PyPortfolioOpt/docs/GeneralEfficientFrontier.rst

 set up a completely new problem to optimize for some custom objective?

-For example, perhaps our objective is to construct a basket of assets that best replicates a particular index, in otherwords, to minimise the **tracking error**.
+For example, perhaps our objective is to construct a basket of assets that best replicates a particular index, in other words, to minimise the **tracking error**.
 This does not fit within a mean-variance optimization paradigm, but we can still implement it in PyPortfolioOpt::

     from pypfopt.base_optimizer import BaseConvexOptimizer